Contemporary Artist Memes

 Artist memes: Have you watched ‘The Boys’?
 It’s a trending web television series based on the comic book of the same name by Garth Ennis and Darick Robertson.
 In the world depicted in The Boys, super-powered individuals live among ordinary people and work for large corporations.
-Those superheroes are stars of the media on the camera, but on the inside, they are just as vulnerable, flawed and corrupt as others.
-A team of vigilantes hunts down these ‘supes’ (super-powered) for personal revenge and variety of reasons.
+Those superheroes are stars of the media on the camera, but on the inside, they are just as vulnerable, flawed, and corrupt as others.
+A team of vigilantes hunts down these ‘supes’ (super-powered) for personal revenge and a variety of reasons.

 What if we replace those ‘supes’ with some top artists in the world of contemporary art?